Quilts and fabric display floral textile art & printmaking

 by Judy Gula

 When printing with wooden print blocks, it is one of those tasks that is better done without an end result in mind... at least that is how I feel.
 Just enjoy creating fabric, stamping patterns and have fun!
+(Note: several photos in this blog were updated in 2026.)

 I printed two pieces of fabric with wooden printing blocks, which are hand carved in India, using Opaque Textile Paint.
 The first bird is stamped on plain white muslin (shown above, while the owl has been printed on a watercolor batik.
 Inspired by Ruth Chandler’s wonderful book, Modern Hand Stitching I decided to stitch over my block printing with handpainted Painter’s Thread imported from Germany.